Remember to cite LawCareers.Net on your application form if you apply to Taylor Wessing.

 We recruit only through our vacation scheme for our 2024 and 2025 training contracts in our London and Cambridge offices.
 Apply online here.

 Who should apply

 Naturally, we expect you to be committed to a career in law, with a genuine passion to learn.
 Our people love what they do and want to contribute new ideas.
 They are team players who value and respect individuality, and the benefit of working in an inclusive environment.
 Qualifications are also important to us, and we look for a minimum of ABB grades at A level and a 2.1 degree in any discipline.
+We appreciate though that not every candidate's achievements look the same on paper, that's why we use Rare Recruitment Contextual Recruitment System to consider everyone's achievements in context.
+We also take into account any mitigating circumstances.
 You should be confident, with good communication skills and the ability to build strong relationships.
 You’ll have the energy, ambition and creativity to take responsibility, challenge and make a difference.

 Follow us on

 - HR-led interview

 Taylor Wessing is a global law firm that serves the world's most innovative people and businesses.
 Deeply embedded within our sectors, we work closely together with our clients to crack complex problems, enabling ideas and aspirations to thrive.
 Together we challenge expectation and create extraordinary results.